micaslarsen/docker-mailserver-GUI/README.docker.md

-# Docker Mailserver GUI - Docker Setup
+# Docker Mailserver GUI - Detailed Docker Setup

-This document provides instructions for deploying the Docker Mailserver GUI using Docker and Docker Compose.
+This document provides detailed instructions for deploying and managing the Docker Mailserver GUI using Docker.

 ## Prerequisites

 - Docker Engine (version 19.03.0+)
-- Docker Compose (version 1.27.0+)
 - Running docker-mailserver container
+- Docker socket access (/var/run/docker.sock)
+- Docker Compose (version 1.27.0+ - only if using Option 2)

+## Common Configuration

+### Environment Variables

+Both deployment options use the same environment variables:

+- `DOCKER_CONTAINER`: The name of your docker-mailserver container (required)
+- `PORT`: Internal port for the Node.js server (defaults to 3001)
+- `NODE_ENV`: Node.js environment (defaults to production)

+### Deployment Options

+You can deploy Docker Mailserver GUI in two ways:

+1. **Option 1: Using pre-built Docker Hub image** - Easiest method, no build required
+2. **Option 2: Building locally with Docker Compose** - For customization or development

+Each option is detailed in the sections below.

-## Directory Structure
+## Project Structure

 ```
 docker-mailserver-GUI/